linode/terraform-provider-linode/website/docs/r/instance.html.md

 * `private_ip` - (Optional) If true, the created Linode will have private networking enabled, allowing use of the 192.168.128.0/17 network within the Linode's region.
 It can be enabled on an existing Linode but it can't be disabled.

 * `resize_disk` - (Optional) If true, changes in Linode type will attempt to upsize or downsize implicitly created disks.
-This must be false if explicit disks are defined.
-When resizing down to a smaller plan your Linode's data must fit within the smaller disk size.
+This must be false if explicit disks are defined. *This is an irreversible action as Linode disks cannot be automatically downsized.*

 * `alerts.0.cpu` - (Optional) The percentage of CPU usage required to trigger an alert.
 If the average CPU usage over two hours exceeds this value, we'll send you an alert.
 If this is set to 0, the alert is disabled.